Effects of the dipolar interaction on the equilibrium morphologies of a single supramolecular magnetic filament in bulk: Results and discussion

-We have seen that in all the cases the chains remain in a closed configuration for $\lambda > \lambda_0$, but we need to determine how far are these closed structures from an ideal ring configuration.
-The closeness of the chain structures to specific ideal configurations can be characterized by means of different shape parameters calculated from the average principal moments of the gyration tensor of the sampled configurations, $L_1 \geq L_2 \geq L_3$.
+We have seen that for $\lambda > \lambda_0$ the chains remain in a closed configuration, but it is left to determine how far they are from an ideal ring configuration.
+This can be characterized by means of different shape parameters calculated from the average principal moments of the gyration tensor of the sampled configurations, $L_1 \geq L_2 \geq L_3$.
 Here we choose to analyze the ratios of the average second and third moments to the first one, $L_2/L_1$ and $L_3/L_1$ respectively.
 Figure \ref{fig:shapes} shows the behavior of these parameters with $\lambda$ for every chain length.
-For $\lambda=0$ we can observe that our measures are in good agreement with the ratios corresponding to the shape anisotropy of a swollen random coil, $L_1:L_2:L_3 \approx 12:3:1$ \cite{solc71a}.
-For $\lambda>0$ these shape parameters provide more insights on the structures of the different regimes.
-In the coil compaction region ($\lambda\lesssim 2$) there is a very small increase of both ratios, $L_2/L_1$ and $L_3/L_1$, which can be observed for all the chain lengths and that corresponds to an slightly enhanced structural isotropy led by the lateral contacts.
-Most of the coil stretching region ($2 \lesssim \lambda\lesssim 5$) is characterized by a decrease in $L_3/L_1$ corresponding to the increased shape anisotropy that is expected from the local stretching of the chain.
-However, this effect becomes less evident as the chain length increases and $L_2/L_1$ seems to remain almost constant.
-In order to understand this behavior, one should take into account that in this region the fluctuations of the global structure grow with $\lambda$, as we have shown in Figures \ref{fig:radiuses-histo-Rg} and \ref{fig:radiuses-histo-Re}, as well as with $N$.
-Since the fluctuations make the chains to sample a wider region of the configurational space, they tend to hinder the effects of the local stretching on the average values of the moments.
-The impact of the structural fluctuations and its dependence on the chain length become even more evident in the region of the closure transition ($5 \lesssim \lambda\lesssim 8$).
-In this case we can observe a significant increase of the isotropy with respect to the two first principal axes, as evidences $L_2/L_1$, specially for the shorter chains.
-The dependence of the third dimension on the chain length is instead the opposite: as the chain length increases, a more pronounced increase of the isotropy with respect to the third principal axis can be observed.
-As shows $L_3/L_1$, the closed chains found persistently for $\lambda>8$ are relatively flat structures that tend to be closer to a two-dimensional ring as $\lambda$ increases.
-Nevertheless, $L_2/L_1$ evidences that these rings are quite asymmetric, having the shape of an irregular ellipse.
-It is known that semiflexible closed chains tend to show elliptical shapes rather than a symmetric, circular one \cite{alim07a}.
-More interestingly, the behavior of $L_2/L_1$ suggests the existence of a further structural regime of closed morphologies, for values of $\lambda$ just above of the closure region, that might be only observed for long enough chains.
-In particular, the curve corresponding to $N=100$ indicates that the two-dimensional anisotropy of the closed structures is growing slightly with $\lambda$ within the region $8 \lesssim \lambda \lesssim 14$.
-However, to test this hypothesis further simulations with longer chains are needed.
+For $\lambda=0$ we can observe that our measures are in good agreement with the ratios corresponding to the shape anisotropy of a swollen random coil \cite{solc71a}, $L_1:L_2:L_3 \approx 12:3:1$.
+For $\lambda \gg 1$, the shape parameters tend to $L_2/L_1 \rightarrow 1$ and $L_3/L_1 \rightarrow 0$, values that correspond to the ideal ring.
+This result evidences the tendency to approach an ideal ring structure as $\lambda$ increases.
+The strong dependence of this tendency on the chain length also evidences that the ideal ring is more difficult to achieve for the longest chains.
+At values of $\lambda$ in the vicinity of the closure transition point $\lambda_0$, the behaviour is rather complex and strongly dependent on the chain length.
+In particular, for $\lambda \gtrsim \lambda_0$ a monotonic increase of $L_2/L_1$ can be observed for chain lengths $N < 100$.
+For $N=100$, instead, there exists an interval just above $\lambda_0$ in which $L_2/L_1$ slightly decreases, indicating an slight increase of the eccentricity of the closed chain in the plane of its first two principal axes.
+This suggest that further structural regimes with different shape anisotropies may appear as the chain length increases.
+An adequate characterization of such eventual new regimes will require the exploration of a wider range of chain lengths.